A. R. Pillai: Early life

 Pillai was a social activist and used to organize many social functions in collaboration with literary luminaries like C. V. Raman Pillai and cultural activities involving the city's socio-cultural elite.
 He took an active part in convening and organizing the first all-Kerala Maha Sammelanam in Thiruvananthapuram.
 He also became a Member of the Royal Asiatic Society or M.R.A.S.

 Pillai gave up his studies after high school matriculation and took to book-selling as a career; he set up an English bookshop, the first such in Thiruvananthapuram, by the side of the main thoroughfare of the city; he used to import English books of every kind from publishers like Blackies & Co. and Longmans Green & Co., etc. in the UK and also Western musical instruments like Piano, Violin and cello.
 Having grown up as a socially prominent and notable youth, A. R Pillai (then 24) sought the hand of B. Gouri Amma (then 12).
-Gouri Amma was born on 9 June 1892 A.D. as the eldest daughter of C. V. Raman Pillai, the greatest Malayalam novelist, pioneer Malayalam dramatist, newspaper journalist/editor and well-known social activist.
+Gouri Amma was born on 9 June 1892 A.D. as the eldest daughter of C. V. Raman Pillai, a major Malayalam novelist, playwright, newspaper journalist/editor and well-known social activist.
 The wedding ceremony was consecrated according to social rites of the Nair community on 23 August 1904.

 Four years after his marriage, A. R. Pillai had to close down his bookshop following a tiff with M. Rajaraja Varma, the then Education Secretary of the erstwhile Travancore Government.
-Varma totally refused to include any of the large number of English books imported by Pillai from England in the list of textbooks prescribed for the schools in the State.
+Varma refused to include any of the large number of English books imported by Pillai from England in the list of textbooks prescribed for the schools in the State.
 Consequently, A. R. Pillai had to face severe financial problems and wind up his business venture.